open-telemetry/opentelemetry-python/opentelemetry-sdk/src/opentelemetry/sdk/metrics/_internal/exponential_histogram/mapping/ieee_754.md

 So, $exponent$ is an integer in the range $\left[-1022, 1023\right]$.

-##### Denormalized Floating Point Numbers
+##### Denormal Floating Point Numbers

 $exponent$ is always $-1022$.
 Nevertheless, it is always represented as `00000000000`.

-### Normalized and Denormalized Floating Point Numbers
+### Normal and Denormal Floating Point Numbers

-The smallest absolute value a normalized floating point number can have is calculated like this:
+The smallest absolute value a normal floating point number can have is calculated like this:

 $$1 \times 1.0\dots0 \times 2^{-1022} = 2.2250738585072014 \times 10^{-308}$$

-Since normalized floating point numbers always have a $1$ as the integer part of the
+Since normal floating point numbers always have a $1$ as the integer part of the
 $mantissa$, then smaller values can be achieved by using the smallest possible exponent ( $-1022$ ) and a $0$ in the integer part of the $mantissa$, but significant digits are lost.

-The smallest absolute value a denormalized floating point number can have is calculated like this:
+The smallest absolute value a denormal floating point number can have is calculated like this:

 $$1 \times 2^{-52} \times 2^{-1022} = 5 \times 10^{-324}$$